-You may want to change the behavior of hardware detection and the NDS database upgrade.
-By removing the -S option from the lines that load HDETECT.NLM and NDSDIBUP.NLM in the HWDETECT.ICS script file, you can confirm or add new hardware devices during the upgrade.
+You might want to change the behavior of hardware detection and the NDS database upgrade.
+By replacing the -U option with the -MU option from the lines that load HDETECT.NLM in the HWDETECT.ICS script file, you can confirm or add new hardware devices during the upgrade.

-NOTE: To confirm or add new hardware devices during the upgrade, you must physically be at the server console of the target server.
+To confirm or add new hardware devices during the upgrade, you must physically be at the server console of the target server.

-This procedure can also be used to load disk drivers that are not provided on the NetWare 5.1 Operating System CD-ROM.
-This action may be beneficial when upgrading multiple servers with identical hardware components.
+This procedure can also be used to load disk drivers that are not provided on the NetWare 6 Operating System CD.
+This action might be beneficial when upgrading multiple servers with identical hardware components.
 If you select specific drivers manually, you must create and configure a \STARTUP directory that contains the disk drivers and the STARTUP.NCF file.